 His father died in 1871, and left a relatively modest estate of £600.
-For reasons that remain obscure, Ellerman subsequently spent much of his childhood in France.
-He was then educated at the King Edward VI School in Birmingham.
+Ellerman spent much of his childhood in Caen in Normandy, before being educated at the King Edward VI School in Birmingham.
 Ellerman reportedly commented, “if I had gone to a public [fee-paying] school I should never have got so far in business”.

-Ellerman inherited around £14,000 from his maternal grandfather in 1879, and with this money was able to train as a chartered accountant under William Smedley of Newhall Street, Birmingham.
-Smedley was a successful speculative investor, and almost certainly inspired the young Ellerman.
+Ellerman inherited around £14,000 from his maternal grandfather in 1879, and used the money to train as a chartered accountant under William Smedley of Newhall Street, Birmingham.
+Smedley, a “Victorian eccentric”, was a successful speculative investor, and almost certainly inspired the young Ellerman.*

 Ellerman subsequently became an accountant at Quilter Ball & Co, headed by Sir Cuthbert Quilter (1841 – 1911), one of the great accountants of the era.
 Quilter regarded Ellerman as one of the most promising accountants he had ever employed.
 Ellerman was offered a position as partner, but declined in order to establish himself independently.

 Frederick Richards Leyland (1832 – 1892), owner of the Leyland shipping line, died suddenly in 1892.
 Ellerman capitalised on the opportunity, and with a group of investors including Christopher Furness (1852 – 1912), acquired the line for £770,000.
-This was an excellent price, as profits during the previous four years had averaged £121,159.
+This was a shrewd acquisition, as company profits during the previous four years had averaged £121,159.

 The new company had a share capital of £450,000.
 The assets acquired were excellent, and the modern fleet boasted a gross tonnage of 60,511.
 Existing management was continued.

 The Leyland shipping line was sold to J P Morgan (1837 – 1913) in 1901.
-Morgan was paying “reckless prices”, and Ellerman gained £1.2 million in cash for his stake, a sale that represented a 33 percent premium over market prices.*
+Ellerman gained £1.2 million in cash for his stake, a sale that represented a 33 percent premium over market prices.**

 Ellerman established the London, Liverpool and Ocean Shipping Company with a share capital of £1.3 million.
 He invested a capital of £500,000.

 Ellerman acquired the Leyland Mediterranean fleet of eleven vessels.
 He also acquired the Papayanni Steamship Co of Liverpool.
 Both assets were significantly undervalued.
-These lines formed the basis of the Ellerman shipping line.
+These businesses formed the basis of the Ellerman shipping line.